-If you’ve read the prior lessons, you’re familiar with our methods for buying and holding what we hope are great growth stocks.
-Now we must focus on what we believe is the most difficult thing to do you the ownership life cycle of a stock: selling.
+If you’ve read Cabot’s prior lessons, you’re familiar with our methods for buying and holding what we hope are great growth stocks.
+Now we must focus on what we believe is the most difficult thing to do during the ownership life cycle of a stock: selling.
 Specifically, knowing when to sell a stock is the trickiest part of investing.
-Our method of cutting losses short rests on a set of rules developed over 45 years of investment advisory experience.
+Our method of cutting stock market losses short rests on a set of rules developed over 50+ years of investment advisory experience.
 These rules will keep you from letting your emotions alter your judgment when the time to sell arrives.

 We have a variety of sell rules, but one of them is far and away the most important rule in the book.
 If you follow this rule, we’re confident your long-term portfolio results will improve tremendously.
 This rule is so important we’re devoting the entire lesson to it.